 1. Caters primarily to the industrially rich hinterland of the state of Gujarat.
 The cluster took lead in development of Container Traffic for the ports at Pipavav, Mundra and Kandla.
 Presently, the share of CONCOR’s Mundra Port in the rail handling at Port is 9.93% (Imports share : 9.55% and Exports share : 10.29%) and at Pipavav Port, the share of CONCOR’s Pipavav Terminal for last FY in the rail handling at Port is 26.49% (Imports share : 31.38% and Exports share : 20.22%).

 1. Serving the city of Mumbai, which is the commercial and industrial hub of the country makes this Cluster an important source and destination for a substantial volume of containerized cargo.
 In addition to catering to the crucial Mumbai traffic, the cluster also covers parts of Southern Maharashtra, Southern Gujarat, Madhya Pradesh, and Goa under its jurisdiction.
 Presently, the share of CONCOR’s JNPT Port Terminal in the rail handling at Port is 15.40% (Imports share : 15.86% and Exports share : 14.98%).

 2. Facilities exist at Indore, Bhopal and Nagpur for catering to the traffic generated in these areas.
 The proximity to the gateway port makes transit and frequency of service considerations crucial for these terminals.

-One of the new facilities being offered by the region is the repositioning of LCL export containers moved by rail from hinterland terminals as piggy back on the scheduled services to JNPT/NSICT for hub-reworking at the port’s CFS operated by CWC at Dronagiri Node.
+3. The facilities offered by the cluster includes reworking of LCL export containers moved by rail from hinterland terminals as piggy back on the scheduled services to JNPT/NSICT for hub-reworking at Dronagiri Node.